Super-Guesser/ctf/Fword CTF 2020/writeups/fshop/fshop.md

 16 solves

-I believe that this challenge would've had way more less solevs without the unintended solution.
+I believe that this challenge would've had way more less solves without the unintended solution.

 Before I start, sorry for not having the pictures of the actual application.
 The server of the challenge is currently not active.

-# funcionalities of the application
+# Flow of the application

 The challenge was written in php and the following 2 files were the ones needed to understand to solve the challenge
 ```